Museum of Tolerance Jerusalem (MOTJ) – history of a controversial project

 The Museum of Tolerance Jerusalem (also known as MOTJ), whose architectural design has been developed by Israeli practice Chyutin Architects, is an interesting example of a contemporary building located on a site characterized by different architectural styles.
 Yet, it is also a controversial project both from a cultural and a political point of view.

 Like the similar Museum of Tolerance in Los Angeles, the MOTJ is being developed by the Simon Wiesenthal Center with the objective of “promoting unity and respect among Jews and people of all faiths“.

 Despite its commendable mission, it must be said that the project has arisen local and international criticism.

-Yet, notwithstanding such a controversial background, the museum is currently under construction in the Mamilla (Ma’man Allah in Arabic) neighborhood and scheduled for opening in 2019.
+Yet, notwithstanding such a controversial background, the museum is currently under construction in the Mamilla (Ma’man Allah in Arabic) neighborhood and is scheduled for opening in 2022.